 The following steps can help protect children to prevent cold extremes and their consequences:

-- Wear proper cold-weather gear.
+- Encourage or help children to wear proper cold-weather gear.

 - Find alternate shelter if the home or residence has lost its heat.

-window or vent that could bring in fumes.
+- Use safe indoor heating sources.
+Ensure that all stoves and fireplaces are adequately vented, do not use charcoal indoors, and do not use gasoline or diesel generators indoors or outside near an open window or vent that could bring in fumes.
 Access Prevent Carbon Monoxide (CO) Poisoning and Winter Weather: Indoor Safety for more tips on safe indoor heating.